Optimal Displacement Sensing with Spin-Dependent Squeezed States

 In Fig.~\ref{fig:sm_phase_insensitive_metrology}(b), we plot the change in mode occupation, $\langle \hat{n} \rangle$, as a function of the squeezing amplitude, $\zeta/2$, for states obtained by applying spin-dependent squeezing to two different collective spin states: GHZ (solid) and coherent (dashed).
 The average mode occupation increases faster for the GHZ state because the amount of squeezing is proportional to the magnetization $m$, and GHZ states maximally populate the largest $m = \pm N/2$ spin-polarized Dicke states.
 The same $m$ dependence is responsible for the increasing mode occupations with higher $N$.

 In Fig.~\ref{fig:sm_phase_insensitive_metrology}(c) and (d), we plot the QCRB as a function of the squeezing parameter, $\zeta/2$, and the number of spins, $N$.
-We consider reference states obtained by applying spin-dependent squeezing to a GHZ spin state (panel (c)), and to a coherent spin state (panel (d)).
+We consider reference states obtained by applying spin-dependent squeezing to a GHZ spin state (panel (c)), and to a spin coherent state (panel (d)).
 At fixed $N$, the QCRB decreases when increasing $\zeta$ for both states.
 Similarly, at fixed $\zeta$, the QCRB decreases when increasing $N$.
-We note that in trapped ion systems, spin-dependent squeezing generated via first- or second-order sidebands leads to a $\zeta \propto 1/N$ scaling (blue line)~\cite{katzBodyInteractionsTrapped2022b}.
-This results in a constant QCRB for GHZ states, but not for coherent spin states.
-In the latter case, $\zeta$ must scale approximately as $\zeta \propto 1/\sqrt{N}$ (green line) to ensure constant QCRB.
-Nevertheless, scaling to $N$ ions when using coherent spin states remains advantageous due to the $\sqrt{N}$ amplification of the displacement signal~\cite{gilmoreQuantumenhancedSensingDisplacements2021}.
-Additionally, our protocol for realizing spin-dependent squeezing gives a $\sqrt{N}$ reduction in protocol time and therefore results in an effective scaling of $\zeta \propto 1/\sqrt{N}$.
+We note that in trapped ion systems, spin-dependent squeezing generated via second-order sidebands leads to a $\zeta \propto 1/N$ scaling (blue line)~\cite{katzBodyInteractionsTrapped2022b}.
+This results in a constant QCRB for GHZ states, but not for spin coherent states.
+In the latter case, $\zeta$ must scale approximately as $\zeta \propto 1/\sqrt{N}$ (green line) to obtain a constant QCRB.
+Note that, despite this requirement on $\zeta$ when using spin-dependent squeezed spin coherent states, scaling to $N$ ions still brings other advantages, namely the $\sqrt{N}$ amplification of the displacement signal~\cite{gilmoreQuantumenhancedSensingDisplacements2021} and the $\sqrt{N}$ reduction in protocol time achieved when using our protocol for preparing spin-dependent squeezed states.